olucaslopes/Draw2Text/README.md

     <a href="https://energygenforecaster.streamlit.app/"><img src="img/Draw2Text-Demo.gif" width="50%" align="center"/></a>
 </p>

-AI-powered drawing recognition app that uses advanced machine learning algorithms to detect numbers and letters in drawing sketches
+Draw2Text is an innovative web application that recognizes numbers and letters drawn by users in the canvas.
+It uses advanced machine learning algorithms, including computer vision and deep learning, to segment the drawn image, predict the digit/letter label, and display the result to the user.
+The app also enables users to provide feedback, which can be used to fine-tune the model for better accuracy in future predictions.

 ## How it works

-1. The user draws a digit in the canvas provided by the app
+1. The user draws a digit or letter on the provided canvas
-2. The app takes the image of the digit and uses OpenCV (an open source computer vision library) to segment it
+2. The app uses OpenCV, an open-source computer vision library, to segment the canvas in digits images
-3. The segmented digit image is then passed to a neural network created with Keras
+3. The segmented image is then passed to a neural network created with Keras, which uses deep learning techniques to predict the digit label.
-4. The Keras model uses deep learning techniques to analyze the digit image and make a prediction of which digit it represents.
+4. The predicted label is then displayed to the user.
-5. The app displays the predicted digit label to the user and asks for feedback.
-The feedback can be used to tune the model for better accuracy in future predictions.
+5. The user can provide feedback to improve the model's accuracy in future predictions.

 ```mermaid